Indiana University

 Programs loading on startup

 Configure programs to automatically load on startup only if you really need them, since some programs load into your notification area, and can cause your computer to slow down.
 You can typically change startup options in the program preferences, but you may need to check the help documentation.
 Even if programs do not load automatically, you can still access them via Start, and then All Programs, or via an icon on your desktop.
-For more, see In Windows, how can I prevent a program from starting automatically?
+For more, see Prevent programs from starting automatically in Windows

 Back to top